 - Level of detail: The outline should be bullet pointed in format, but should effectively summarize all of the information you plan to include in your article.
 Make clear what the main ideas of each section and paragraph are going to be.
 It should be easy to see what your main discussion is and how the parts of your article tie into it.

 - Content: We take scientific accuracy very seriously; the primary goal of our journal is to communicate science to the public in an accurate way that doesn't sensationalize it the way the mainstream does.
 Be careful about making blanket statements or overgeneralizing beyond what your sources say.
 Please read this guide for choosing scientific sources to base your article on.

 - References: All sources must be peer-reviewed, scientific content, or official content straight from the source (e.g. government).
 You should not be citing websites or news articles.
 In addition, avoid using outdated sources that are no longer seen as accurate in the scientific community (you'll need to do careful research to find out whether this is the case).
 We generally prefer newer sources (from the last 10 years) to older ones so that readers are getting the latest updates on the field, but this won't disqualify articles with interesting topics and compelling outlines.
 We also prefer sources from articles taken from journals with an impact factor of two or greater.
 The impact factor of a journal is a general estimate on how "impactful" papers published in that journal are; for example, a more well-known journal will likely have a higher impact factor than a lesser-known journal because it may have more resources to conduct more rigorous scientific review before papers are accepted and published.
 You can find the impact factor of your journal with a simple google search!

-For those who have been accepted into out journal production team below are a few guides containing information on the type of writing and editing we are looking for.
+Below are a few guides containing information on the type of writing and editing we are looking for.